Robin Simon

-Robin Simon (born 12 July 1956) is a British guitarist who was a member of Ultravox, Magazine and Visage.
+Robert "Robin" Simon (born 12 July 1956) is a British guitarist who was a member of Ultravox, Magazine and Visage.

 Biography

 Early career

-Robin Simon played guitar in a number of local Halifax based bands in the early to mid-1970s.
-The bands included the Halifax Collective, which featured a number of teenage musicians, writers and performers, including Jan Cyrka, Andy Jones, Chris Marshall, Robs brother Paul and future Ultravox member Billy Currie.
+Simon began playing guitar in a Halifax-based band, Kandahar, in the early to mid-1970s.
+He also met and played with future Ultravox member Billy Currie at that time.
 He moved to London in 1975 and later joined the punk pop band Ians Radio (later called Neo) in 1976.
 Neo were one of the bands on the early London punk live scene.
 They featured on the Live at the Vortex album and supported Ultravox several times at the Marquee club in London, before Simon was offered the guitarist position in Ultravox.